-- Begin by clicking on your keyboard’s software package, which will open up a separate window.
+- Begin by clicking on your keyboard’s software package to open a separate window.
 This screen should show what buttons have been assigned to any modifier keys on your device (G-Shift here).

-- The window will likely be titled Assignments with a drop-down menu that says Macros, which should make finding things easy to find if you are having trouble locating it in your particular brand of software.
+- The window will likely be titled Assignments with a drop-down menu that says Macros, which should make finding things easy if you are having trouble locating them in your particular software brand.

-- Move over to your Assignments ([+]) menu within G Hub.
+- Move to your Assignments ([+]) menu within G Hub.

 - Right-click anywhere inside it.

-- Hover over New Macro Item…then Name and Macro…
+- Hover over New Macro Item and then Name and Macro.

 For example, we set one profile for normal operation and another for in-game play.
 This allows us to distinguish between work time—where efficiency reigns supreme—and playtime—where we welcome a little excitement.